Azure Event Hubs data connection

 await producerClient.SendAsync(events);

-System properties store properties that are set by the Event Hubs service, at the time the event is enqueued.
-The data connection to the event hub can embed a selected set of system properties into the data ingested into a table based on a given mapping.
+System properties are fields set by the Event Hubs service, at the time the event is enqueued.
+Azuer Data Explorer Event Hubs data connection can embed a predefined set of system properties into the data ingested into a table based on a given mapping.

 Note